MicrosoftDocs/winrt-api/windows.ui.xaml.media.animation/navigationtransitioninfo.md

 Provides parameter info for the [Frame.Navigate](../windows.ui.xaml.controls/frame_navigate.md) method.
 Controls how the transition animation runs during the navigation action.

 ## -remarks
-> For Windows Phone Store app, several derived types ([CommonNavigationTransitionInfo](commonnavigationtransitioninfo.md), [ContinuumNavigationTransitionInfo](continuumnavigationtransitioninfo.md), [SlideNavigationTransitionInfo](slidenavigationtransitioninfo.md)) can be used in XAML to fill the [NavigationThemeTransition.DefaultNavigationTransitionInfo](navigationthemetransition_defaultnavigationtransitioninfo.md) property.
+> For Windows Phone 8.x app, several derived types ([CommonNavigationTransitionInfo](commonnavigationtransitioninfo.md), [ContinuumNavigationTransitionInfo](continuumnavigationtransitioninfo.md), [SlideNavigationTransitionInfo](slidenavigationtransitioninfo.md)) can be used in XAML to fill the [NavigationThemeTransition.DefaultNavigationTransitionInfo](navigationthemetransition_defaultnavigationtransitioninfo.md) property.

 ## -examples